devbygeorge/business-template/README.md

 3. Install the dependencies using `npm install`.
 4. Start the development server using `npm start`.
 5. Open the browser and go to `http://localhost:3000`.

-If you would like to see the demo, simply follow the link https://projects-template.com.